Stock market today: Wall Street rises as economy keeps growing and profits keep rising

 But on Thursday, at least, optimism seemed to rule markets.

-Stocks also climbed in Europe after the European Central Bank raised interest rates.
-The French CAC 40 jumped 2.1%, and Germany's DAX returned 1.6%.
+Stocks also climbed in Europe after the European Central Bank raised interest rates and left unanswered whether more increases are coming.
+The French CAC 40 jumped 2.1%, and Germany's DAX returned 1.7%.

 Asian stock indexes were also mostly higher, led by a 1.4% rally for Hong Kong’s Hang Seng.